zenstruck/signed-url-bundle/README.md

 ## Single-Use Urls

-These urls are generated with a token that should change once the url has been used. **It is up to you to determine this token and depends on the context.**
+These urls are generated with a token that should change once the url has been used.

+**CAUTION:** It is up to you to determine this token and depends on the context.
+This value **MUST** change after the token is successfully _used_, else it will still be valid.

 A good example is a password reset.
 For these urls, the token would be the current user's password.
 Once they successfully change their password the token wouldn't match so the url would become invalid.